-These items are not expected to impact LGPS Fund Accounts and will not have a significant impact on amounts reported in the 2023/24 financial statements.
+The above items are not expected to impact LGPS Pension Fund Accounts or have any significant impact on amounts reported in these 2024/25 financial statements.

 Note 3: Summary of significant accounting policies

 a) Contribution income

 Normal contributions, both from members and employers, are accounted for on an accruals basis at the percentage rate recommended by the Scheme Actuary in the period to which they relate.